Verification-Preserving Inlining in Automatic Separation Logic Verifiers (extended version): The Problem

-The fact that the program can be verified modularly, but fails to verify after inlining, shows that VeriFast's proof search heuristics make inlining \unsound; GRASShopper's, Viper's, and Steel's proof search heuristics for instantiating existential quantifiers also can lead to \unsound{} inlining for similar reasons.
-In all these cases, the non-\soundness{} is caused by heuristics for proof automation.
+The fact that the program can be verified modularly, but fails to verify after inlining, shows that \verifast{}'s proof search heuristics make inlining \unsound; \grasshopper{}'s, \thibault{\refinedc{}'s}, \Viper{}'s, and \steel{}'s proof search heuristics for instantiating existential quantifiers also can lead to \unsound{} inlining for similar reasons.
+In all these cases, non-preserving inlining is caused by heuristics for proof automation.
 The inlined program is correct and could be verified manually by instantiating the quantifier with \code{a}.